samimk/LoRaWAN-APRS-Gateway/README.md

 # LoRaWAN-APRS-Gateway

-This one afternoon project, which enables connecting MQTT broker in order to fetch object location from LoRaWAN network (latitude, longitude and altitude).
+This is one afternoon project, which enables connecting MQTT broker in order to fetch object location from LoRaWAN network (latitude, longitude and altitude).
 Location information is then forwarded to APRS-IS, so object can be tracked on [aprs.fi](https://aprs.fi/).

 The script works with **The Things Network**, but it can be easily configured for other LoRaWAN networks.